1994–95 Atlanta Hawks season: Regular season

+NBA playoffs

+In the Eastern Conference First Round of the 1995 NBA playoffs, and for the second consecutive year, the Hawks faced off against the 2nd–seeded, and Central Division champion Indiana Pacers, who were led by All-Star guard Reggie Miller, Rik Smits and Mark Jackson.
+The Hawks lost the first two games to the Pacers on the road at the Market Square Arena, before losing Game 3 at home, 105–89 at the Omni Coliseum, thus losing the series in a three-game sweep.

+Notable highlights

 One notable highlight of the regular season occurred on January 6, 1995, when head coach Lenny Wilkens became the NBA's all-time winningest coach, surpassing former Boston Celtics coach Red Auerbach with 939 wins, as the Hawks defeated the Washington Bullets at the Omni Coliseum, 112–90.
-Shortly before the game had ended, Hawks assistant coach Dick Helm gave Wilkens a cigar and a light; Wilkens, who does not smoke, lit up the cigar, took a puff, and told the crowd at the Omni that it was a testament to Auerbach, who was known for his trademark "victory cigar".
+Shortly before the game had ended, Hawks assistant coach Dick Helm gave Wilkens a cigar and a lighter; Wilkens, who does not smoke, lit up the cigar, took a puff, and told the crowd at "The Omni" that it was a testament to Auerbach, who was known for his trademark "victory cigar".

+Aftermath

-The Hawks finished 26th in the NBA in home-game attendance, with an attendance of 504,807 at the Omni Coliseum during the regular season, which was the second-lowest in the league.
-Following the season, Corbin was traded to the Sacramento Kings, and Jon Koncak signed as a free agent with the Orlando Magic after ten seasons with the Hawks.
+Following the season, Corbin was traded to the Sacramento Kings, and Koncak signed as a free agent with the Orlando Magic after ten seasons with the Hawks.

-For the season, the Hawks added new black alternate road uniforms, which only lasted for just one season.